-• THE PERSON IN CHARGE OF MAINTENANCE
+♦ THE PERSON IN CHARGE OF MAINTENANCE

-The person in charge of maintenance must see that the carrier's preventive maintenance program contains a section on the installation, inspection, maintenance and repair of wheel bearings in order to ensure that they remain in proper working order.
+The person in charge of maintenance must see that the carrier's preventive maintenance program contains a section on the installation, inspection and maintenance of wheel bearings in order to ensure that they remain in proper working order.

 3. WHAT TO LOOK FOR

-DRIVERS, DURING SAFETY CHECKS
+A. DRIVERS, DURING SAFETY CHECKS